kubernetes-sigs/kubebuilder/DESIGN.md

   to version using existing mechanisms, and more concise.

-* **Copy-pasting is bad**: Copy-pasted code suffers from similar problems as code generation, except more accutely.
+* **Copy-pasting is bad**: Copy-pasted code suffers from similar problems as code generation, except more acutely.
 Copy-pasted code is nearly impossible to easy update, and frequently suffers from bugs and misunderstandings.
 If something is being copy-pasted, it should refactored into a library component or remote